electronstudio/raylib-python-cffi/README.md

 There have been some weird failures with dynamic bindings and ctypes bindings before and often the failures are silent so you dont even know.
 Also the static bindings should be faster.
 Therefore I recommend the static ones...

 BUT the dynamic bindings have the big advantage that you don't need to compile anything to install.
+You just need a Raylib DLL, which we supply for Windows/Mac/Linux.

-See test_dynamic.py for how to use them.
+See test_dynamic.py for how to use.

 ## raylib.static.pyray